adrienpayong/Legal-Case-Document-Summarization-Extractive-and-Abstractive-Methods-and-their-Evaluation/README.md

   - Smooth Inverse Frequency (SIF)
   - Cosine similarity between BERT [CLS] token embeddings (CLS)
   - MCS_RR which incorporates rhetorical role information.

 Out of these, the researchers find MCS to perform the best.

+## Evaluation of Extractive methods

+**Overall Evaluation (Tables 3–5)**: Among the pretrained models, Legal-Pegasus generates the best summaries (Table 3), followed by BART-based methods.
+This is expected, since Legal-Pegasus is pre-trained on legal documents.
+This short doc- ument summarizer, when used with chunking to handle long documents, notably outperforms Legal-LED, which is meant for long documents.
+For IN-Ext dataset, BERT_BART performs the best maybe due to extractive nature of the summaries.

+**Segment-wise Evaluation (Tables 6, 7)**: None of the methods performs well across all segments, and fine-tuning generally improves perfor- mance.
+Interestingly, though Legal-LED performs poorly with respect to document-wide ROUGE scores, it shows better performance in segment-wise evaluation – it gives the best performance in the FAC and ARG segments of IN-Ext and in 2 out of the 3 segments of UK-Abs